-- Display a public list on our website along with promotion on our social media platforms and within local media of all workplaces who have achieved certification. - Deliver free training to all certified workplaces to include: - An introduction to Tiny Seeds and the support we offer - Key facts and figures about infertility and its impact on those going through it - The practicalities of accessing treatment including funding and travel off-island as well as a guide to what a typical IVF cycles looks like - The importance of a fertility policy and support within the workplace - Guidance on what to say/what not to say to someone going through a fertility struggle - Signposting of information for further support - Keep you updated on any important legislative changes/suggested updates to policies or any further relevant information that might be helpful - Tiny Seeds will "check in" with certified workplaces periodically.
-To retain your certification you would need to be able to demonstrate your ongoing commitment to championing the importance of fertility support within the workplace.
-This should include an annual policy review and training/refresher information and guidance for all managers. - Provide you with a logo once accredited to proudly display and demonstrate your Fertility Friendly Place To Work status.
+- Display a public list on our website along with promotion on our social media platforms and within local media of all workplaces who have signed up to the pledge and received accreditation. - Deliver free training to all accredited workplaces to include: - An introduction to Tiny Seeds and the support we offer - · Key facts and figures about infertility and its impact on those going through it - The practicalities of accessing treatment including funding and travel off-island as well as a guide to what a typical IVF cycles looks like - The importance of a fertility policy and support within the workplace - Guidance on what to say/what not to say to someone going through a fertility struggle - Signposting of information for further support - Keep you updated on any important legislative changes/suggested updates to policies or any further relevant information that might be helpful - Tiny Seeds will "check in" with accredited workplaces periodically.
+To retain your accreditation you would need to be able to demonstrate your ongoing commitment to championing the importance of fertility support within the workplace.
+This should include an annual policy review and training/refresher information and guidance for all managers. - Provide you with a logo once accredited to proudly display and demonstrate your Fertility Friendly Workplace status.